postgrespro/pg_probackup/Documentation.md

     [logging_options]

 Adds the specified connection, compression, retention, logging and external directory settings into the pg_probackup.conf configuration file, or modifies the previously defined values.
+It is **not recommended** to edit pg_probackup.conf manually.

 ##### show-config

 	pg_probackup show-config -B backup_dir --instance instance_name [--format=plain|json]

-Displays the contents of the pg_probackup.conf configuration file located in the backup_dir/backups/instance_name directory.
-You can specify the --format=json option to return the result in the JSON format.
+Displays the contents of the pg_probackup.conf configuration file located in the **backup_dir/backups/instance_name** directory.
+You can specify the `--format=json` option to return the result in the JSON format.
 By default, configuration settings are shown as plain text.
-To edit pg_probackup.conf, use the set-config command.
+To edit pg_probackup.conf, use the [set-config](#set-config) command.
-It is **not recommended** to edit pg_probackup.conf directly.
+It is **not recommended** to edit pg_probackup.conf manually.

 ##### show